Aquilegia vulgaris: Phytochemistry

-Among cyanophore (organism that produces a blue colour) Aquilegia like A. vulgaris, the cyanogenic glycosides compounds dhurrin and triglochinin have been observed.
+Aquilegia with cyanophores (cells that produce a blue colour), including A. vulgaris, have been observed to contain the cyanogenic glycoside compounds dhurrin and triglochinin.
 Cyanogenic glycosides generally taste bitter and can be toxic to animals and humans.
 Ingestion of 20 g of fresh A. vulgaris leaves by a human was observed as causing convulsions, respiratory distress, and heart failure.
 A child who consumed 12 A. vulgaris flowers experienced weakness of the limbs, cyanosis, drowsiness, and miosis; all symptoms abated after three hours.

 The Royal Botanic Gardens, Kew's Useful Plants and Fungi of Colombia project has identified A. vulgaris as poisonous.
 An acute toxicity test in mice showed that ethanol extract and the main flavonoid compound isocytisoside from the leaves and stems of the species can be classified as nontoxic since a dose of 3000 mg/kg did not cause mortality in mice.
 Nicholas Culpeper recommended the seeds taken in wine to speed the process of childbirth.
 In modern herbal medicine it is used as an astringent and diuretic.